Wildfires have been raging in Los Angeles for days. When will they end?

 The Palisades Fire started Tuesday, and by the end of Wednesday it had burned more than 17,000 acres.

-And in the days since, Angelenos have had to contend with remaining on high alert while rallying to help those who lost everything, all while one wind gust away from potential catastrophe.
+And in the days since, Angelenos have rallied to help those who lost everything, even as they remained on high alert, a wind gust away from potential catastrophe.

 Now, with the Palisades blaze and the nearby Eaton fire still mostly uncontained, renewed Santa Ana winds threaten to enlarge those blazes or even start new ones.
 So when will these fires end?
 And what do firefighters need to get the upper hand?